AdaptiveMotorControlLab/Camera_Control/README.md

 ## Instructions for Installation:

+1. Install the latest driver for your camera.
+You can find the driver from The Imaging Source website: https://www.theimagingsource.com/products/. **If you add new cameras to an existing system, make sure to update the driver!**

 1. Clone this repository.
 Open command prompt (type "cmd" into the search bar and hit enter), then type:<br/><br/>
 ``git clone https://github.com/AdaptiveMotorControlLab/camera_control``